Transnational marriage in Japan: History

-Entering law before the former Meiji Constitution (1889) and the former Nationality Law (1899), international marriage at the time required both a permit and surrender of recognised social standing (分限).
+International marriage at the time required both a permit and surrender of recognised social standing (分限).

 During 1986 to 1991, the period of Japanese bubble economy, labor shortages for "3D jobs" (dirty, dangerous, and demeaning) occurred in Japan.
 This situation created expand the migrant labor rates.
 However, the revised policy in 1990 prohibited unrestricted economic activities except for only four kinds of visa, which include the "Spouse or child of a Japanese national".
 This policy legalizes all kinds of economic activity for marriage migrations.